kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Ethical Use of Sentiment

-Avoid surveillance misuse.
+Avoid surveillance misuse
-Respect consent.
+Respect consent
 Limit automated judgment

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.